top of page

 6 june 2026 - 23 august 2026

-Fast received the Bucksbaum Prize for his work The Casting at the 2008 Whitney Biennial and the National Gallery Prize for Young Art in Berlin in 2009 for his work Nostalgia.
-His works are included in various international collections, including the Tate Modern in London, the Guggenheim Museum in New York and the Centre Pompidou in Paris.
+Fast received the Bucksbaum Prize for his work The Casting at the 2008 Whitney Biennial and the Nationalgalerie Prize for Young Art in Berlin in 2009 for his work Nostalgia.
+His works are held in various international collections, including the Tate Modern in London, the Guggenheim Museum in New York and the Centre Pompidou in Paris.

-Fast modtog Bucksbaum-prisen for sit værk The Casting på Whitney Biennalen 2008 og prisen fra Nationalgalerie für junge Kunst i Berlin 2009 for sit værk Nostalgia.
-Hans værker findes i forskellige internationale samlinger, blandt andet på Tate Modern i London, Guggenheim Museum i i New York og Centre Pompidou i Paris.
+Fast modtog Bucksbaum-prisen for sit værk The Casting på Whitney-biennalen i 2008 og Nationalgalerie-prisen for ung kunst i Berlin i 2009 for sit værk Nostalgia.
+Hans værker indgår i forskellige internationale samlinger, herunder Tate Modern i London, Guggenheim Museum i New York og Centre Pompidou i Paris.

 The exhibition is supported by Aage og Johanne Louis-Hansens Fond and by Den Jyske Kunstfond.